TymurProkhorov/devops_todolist_docker_core_task_3_docker_compose/INSTRUCTION.md

    cd <project_dir>

 2. Build and start services: \
-docker compose up --build \
+docker compose up --build

 Access the application:
 The application will be available in your browser at: http://localhost:8081

+To stop containers: \
+docker compose down \
+This command stops and removes the containers.

+To remove containers and volumes completely (to reset data): \
+docker compose down -v